-Halt and begin to reverse the decline in the state of nature by 2030
+Halt and begin to reverse the decline of species and habitats by 2030

-Stemming the systemic loss of nature by 2030 and putting it on a path to recovery will be a crucial part of achieving a recovery of populations by 2050, in line with the CBD's 2050 Vision of 'Living in harmony with nature'.
-That means that, by 2050, the state of nature both on land and at sea will have improved significantly - so that species abundance and distribution is on average rising, global extinctions have ceased, and habitat quality and extent are increasing to the benefit of biodiversity.
+Stemming the systemic loss of nature by 2030 and putting it on a path to recovery will be a crucial part of achieving a recovery of populations, in line with the CBD's 2050 Vision of 'Living in harmony with nature'.
+That means that, by 2050, the state of nature will have improved significantly - so that species abundance and distribution is on average rising, global extinctions have ceased, and habitat quality and extent are increasing to the benefit of biodiversity.

-Another key milestone along the way is to see species populations and habitats improving by 2040 - so that nature's decline is halted, site protection is enhanced, and recovery is well underway.
+Another key milestone along the way is to see species populations and habitats improving by 2040 - so that nature decline is halted, site protection is enhanced, and recovery is well underway.